hejun041/coding-tools-mcp/docs/remote-mcp.md

 scripts/tunnel.sh cloudflared /path/to/repo
 ```

-Configure the ChatGPT connector with the HTTPS tunnel URL:
+Configure the remote MCP client with the HTTPS tunnel URL:

 ```text
 https://<tunnel-host>/mcp
 ```

-ChatGPT may show `Supported authorization methods: none`.
-That is expected for this development mode.
+The discovery metadata reports auth type `none` in this mode.
+Anyone who can reach the tunnel URL can use the exposed read-only tools, so avoid sensitive workspaces and stop the tunnel when testing is done.

-## Generic MCP Clients With Bearer Auth
+## MCP Clients With Bearer Auth

 For clients that can send custom headers: